White Card Melbourne

 - Retro-reflective vest

 The course serves as general construction induction training and must be complemented by site-specific training prior to entering a construction site.
-This extra training is provided by employers and covers site-specific topics such as procedures or additional PPE required onsite that are unique to the construction site.
+This extra training is provided by the Person Conducting the Business or Undertaking (PCBU) and covers site-specific topics such as procedures or additional PPE required onsite that are unique to the construction site.

 Victoria White Card course requirements